Specific Performance Law - Buying Property in Cyprus

 Your lawyer may be able to 'dissuade' the seller from delaying matters by including penalty clauses in your contract of sale.
 However, there is no cast-iron safeguard without recourse to the Court and the sooner you can get Title to the property registered in your name, the better.

-As the lawyer George Coucounis said during our round table discussion on CyBC Radio 2, the Cyprus Specific Performance law gives you the "right to own the property" you have bought (although exercising that right may sometimes prove difficult if not impossible without recourse to the Court).
+As the lawyer George Coucounis said during our Title Deed discussion on CyBC Radio 2, the Cyprus Specific Performance law gives you the "right to own the property" you have bought (although exercising that right may sometimes prove difficult if not impossible without recourse to the Court).

 There are two further aspects of the Specific Performance that help to protect you as the buyer: